Auratus Cichlid Care Guide: The Most Aggressive Mbuna You Can Keep

 Substrate

-Sand is the preferred substrate — it mimics the natural lakebed and is easier to clean than gravel.
+Sand is the preferred substrate.
+It mimics the natural lakebed and is easier to clean than gravel.
 Aragonite sand or a mix of pool filter sand with crushed coral works perfectly, providing the dual benefit of a natural look and pH buffering.
 Auratus will dig and sift through the sand, which is a natural behavior you want to encourage.

 Tank Mates